Generic selectors

 Worst of all is when believers spread hearsay or pass along gossip (which can be spiritual murder[20]).
 Offenses can make the Sabbath an uncomfortable time, so try to resolve them as much as possible beforehand.
 It might be that fasting before the Sabbath will help and facilitate reconciliation[21].

 Having something appropriate to say to others is just as important as avoiding certain topics on the Sabbath.
 Study the Bible to be able to contribute to conversations.
-Paul told Timothy, “Diligently study to show yourself approved unto God, a workman who does not need to be ashamed, rightly dividing the Word of the truth” (2 Timothy 2:15).
+Paul told Timothy, “Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”
+(2 Timothy 2:15).
 The word show means to prove or demonstrate.
 Who are we showing?
 God already knows what we know, so we are to grow in God’s Word and be able to provide an answer to others[22].

 A deep and comprehensive knowledge of the Bible is not required to participate in Sabbath conversations.
 Simply asking a question about a scripture or retelling one of the stories in the Bible with a personal view can be wonderfully engaging.
 Be prepared to share God’s Word with others on the Sabbath when the opportunity arises.
 Those who do not gather with a fellowship group can call and talk to brethren in similar circumstances.
 Be wise as well.
 Speculative topics may need to be avoided among larger groups or with those who are “unskilled[23] in the Word of God.

-SABBATH PREPARATION: Prepare to have spiritual discussions on the Sabbath.
+SABBATH PREPARATION: PREPARE to have spiritual discussions on the Sabbath.
 Steer away from secular topics and also carefully consider your words on the Sabbath—both what should and should not be said.

 CHAPTER 3